-The Code Enforcement Department coordinates all code enforcement activity, addressing public nuisance violations (recorded through field observation, citizen/Council/Police Department/staff requests).
+The Building Inspector & Police Department coordinates code enforcement activity, addressing public nuisance violations (recorded through field observation, citizen/Council/Police Department/staff requests).
 They provide all necessary follow-up, including enforcement action resulting in Municipal Court appearance for unresolved violations, and feedback as necessary to complainants.

 The following are lists that can be used as a guideline to assess current or potential problems in your area: